Skip to main content

 • Legal documents such as wills and prenuptial agreements

 Gathering most of this information is free.
-A divorce attorney can also review your retirement planning and offer you legal advice on your retirement account balances and the divorce agreement.
+A divorce attorney can also review your retirement planning and offer legal advice on your retirement account balances and the divorce agreement.

 How Are 401(k)s Typically Split During a Divorce?